Serving all people by providing personalized health and wellness through exemplary care, education and research.

-The tube and speculum are then removed and the samples sent to a lab for study.
+The tube and speculum are then removed and the samples are sent to a lab for study.

 If you feel lightheaded or dizzy, you can rest on the table until you’re ready to get dressed.

 For a few hours, you may feel some mild cramping.
-This can usually be relieved with over-the-counter pain medications.
+This can usually be relieved with over-the-counter pain medicines.

 You may have some bleeding for a few days.
 Use pads instead of tampons.

-Don’t douche or use any vaginal medications unless your healthcare provider says it’s okay.
+Don’t douche or use any vaginal medicines unless your healthcare provider says it’s OK.

-Ask your healthcare provider when it’s okay to have sex again.
+Ask your healthcare provider when it’s OK to have sex again.

 It will take about a week for the biopsy results to come back from the lab.
 Then you and your healthcare provider can discuss the results.
 These may show that no treatment is required.
-Or, you may be scheduled for a follow-up appointment and further tests.
+Or you may be scheduled for a follow-up appointment and more tests.
 If your biopsy was done for fertility problems, be sure to record the day when your next period begins.

-Heavy bleeding (more than a pad an hour for 2 hours).
+Heavy bleeding (soaking more than 1 pad an hour for 2 hours)